Aliases for TARDBP Gene

 HIV-1, the causative agent of acquired immunodeficiency syndrome (AIDS), contains an RNA genome that produces a chromosomally integrated DNA during the replicative cycle.
 Activation of HIV-1 gene expression by the transactivator Tat is dependent on an RNA regulatory element (TAR) located downstream of the transcription initiation site.
 The protein encoded by this gene is a transcriptional repressor that binds to chromosomally integrated TAR DNA and represses HIV-1 transcription.
 In addition, this protein regulates alternate splicing of the CFTR gene.
 A similar pseudogene is present on chromosome 20. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TARDBP Gene

 TARDBP (TAR DNA Binding Protein) is a Protein Coding gene.
-Diseases associated with TARDBP include Amyotrophic Lateral Sclerosis 10, With Or Without Ftd and Tardbp-Related Amyotrophic Lateral Sclerosis.
+Diseases associated with TARDBP include Amyotrophic Lateral Sclerosis 10 With Or Without Frontotemporal Dementia and Amyotrophic Lateral Sclerosis 1.
 Among its related pathways are Neuroscience.
-GO annotations related to this gene include nucleic acid binding and transcription factor activity, sequence-specific DNA binding.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and DNA binding transcription factor activity.
 An important paralog of this gene is HNRNPDL.

 UniProtKB/Swiss-Prot for TARDBP Gene